-Every organization is scrambling to figure out what the new ‘normal’ looks like for their workplace.
+Every organization is scrambling to figure out what the new ‘normal’ looks like and in different phases of building a hybrid workplace.
 Will everyone be remote most of the time?
 Will employees be required to return to offices?
 Something in-between?
 If so, what does THAT look like?

 It’s not an easy thing to navigate, especially with Gallup data showing that 48% of America’s working population is actively seeking jobs – and the motivation is not primarily about salary, but about how they feel about their workplace.
 A lot of the tools that HR currently has at its disposal, however, don’t fundamentally address this.
 Giving employees a sense of belonging and meaning is a management and culture issue.
 While policies influence culture, these issues are not ones that extra financial incentives, benefits, and comfortable office space will address.
 It is an ambiguous issue and one many HR teams cannot fully address.